 Server management on behalf of the client is a fairly common service today, complementing the portfolio of many software houses and outsourcing companies.
-There are still, however, two types of companies on the market: those that provide high quality services (with competences) at an attractive price (achieved thanks to synergy, not thanks to crude cost cutting), and… others.
-If you’re an user of such services – have you ever wondered, which type of supplier you currently use?
+There are still, however, two types of companies on the market: those that provide high-quality services (with competences) at an attractive price (achieved thanks to synergy, not thanks to crude cost-cutting), and… others.
+If you’re a user of such services — have you ever wondered, which type of supplier you currently use?

 Question of quality

 All of us are and have been customers many times, and we have a better or worse idea of what high quality is.
 Often we simply identify it with the satisfaction from the service.
 The problem arises in case of more advanced services, or those that we have only been using for a short period of time, or even for the first time — and we don’t know what we should really expect from a professional service, and what is only the solid mediocrity.

 Let’s think about the criteria of professionalism in the case of server management services.
 In 2018 — not in 2008 or 1998.
 The first answer that comes to mind is, of course, “customer satisfaction.”
 The thing is, this satisfaction is a subjective matter, relative, for example, to support reaction times or other variable parameters derived from purchased hosting plan — or even subjective feelings from conversations with a support engineer (people can feel sympathy for each other or not).

 In 2018, another completely objective parameter is absolutely critical: security.
 In fact, this is why the management of servers is entrusted to specialists, instead of, for example, a full-time programmer who, after all, also knows how to install Linux, so that our clients’ data is safe.